 Impaired Drivers in Orlando Accidents

-These statistics reveal the prevalence of drugged and drunk driving accidents in Orlando:
+Nonetheless, all types of impairment have consequences for users who get behind the wheel and those with whom they share the road.
+These statistics reveal the prevalence of drug-impaired and drunk driving accidents in Orlando:

 - Almost 350 alcohol-related accidents occur in the Orlando area each year, resulting in hundreds of injuries and between 30 and 50 fatalities per year.